February 14 - March 17, 2007

-Fish begins work by setting up a still life arrangement in which special attention is paid to the selection and placement of individual elements.
-She has said that this process can mean spending “a whole day, sometimes whole days, just arranging the objects, moving them around and looking at them in different light.”
-Rather than selecting things for their symbolic meanings, she works intuitively, gathering objects that “seem right together,” allowing a theme to emerge from the assemblage itself.
-Because her canvases can take up to a month or more to complete, each is carefully planned to allow for a fluid situation that will be mutable, open and rich in possibilities.
+Fish begins by setting up a still life arrangement.
+Rather than selecting things for their symbolic meanings, she works intuitively, gathering objects that “seem right together” and allowing a theme to emerge from the assemblage itself.
+Because her canvases can take up to a month or more to complete, each is carefully planned to allow for a fluid situation that is open and rich in possibilities.
 The paintings grow and change in time and become a record of responses to what has been seen and experienced in the process of painting.

 Fish attributes her fascination with light and intense color to having grown up amid the dazzling brightness and vibrant tropical colors of Bermuda.
 An artistic family also contributed to Fish’s early interest in art: her grandfather was Clark Voorhees, the American Impressionist; her mother and uncle were sculptors; and her father occasionally taught Art History.
 She attended Smith College, where she received a B.A., before earning a Master’s Degree in Fine Art from Yale in 1963.

-During the 1970s, Fish gradually opened up the backgrounds of her paintings and introduced more color and complexity.
-Since 1978, she has spent half the year in New York and half in the Green Mountains of Vermont.
+Since 1978, Fish has spent half the year in New York and half in the Green Mountains of Vermont.
 The shift to Vermont coincided with the incorporation of still life, human figures and landscape into increasingly complex scenes in which color, light, and shadow are masterfully handled.
-Light and color, volume and surface, scale, gesture and the flow of paint across her canvas are what continue to absorb and fascinate her today.
+Over the past two and a half decades, Fish has gradually opened up the backgrounds of her paintings and introduced more color, detail and complexity.